 Projects respond to Transport for NSW's Greater Sydney Services and Infrastructure Plan which sets out a 40-year vision for Greater Sydney.
-The that Council will investigate to meet future requirements.
+The figure below identifies additional connections that Council will investigate to meet future requirements.
 The scope and locations of projects are all subject to change.